TokMem: One-Token Procedural Memory for Large Language Models: Experimental Details

 \subsection{Details of Adaptation Phase}

 In compositional scenarios, the model should not only recall individual procedures but also compose them to solve multi-step queries.
-To prepare TokMem for such use, we construct a held-out auxiliary training set of $50$ tools ($5{,}000$ samples) following Section~\ref{sec: Compositional Memory Use}.
-The backbone is then fine-tuned for one epoch on this set using LoRA, jointly with the temporary memory embeddings, before the adapted weights are merged and frozen.
+To prepare TokMem for such use, we construct a held-out auxiliary training set comprising an additional $50$ tools ($5{,}000$ samples) that is disjoint from the tool set detailed in Appendix~\ref{appendix: Details of Tools}.
+The backbone is then fine-tuned for one epoch on this set using LoRA, jointly with the temporary memory embeddings.

-The intuition for this adaptation phase to let the LLM learn to align its routing and generation behavior with compositional memory recall.
-After adaptation, the temporary embeddings are discarded, while the adapted backbone is retained for inference with new tasks.
-This procedure provides a general inductive bias for modular composition, enabling it to generalize to new tools and procedures without further retraining.
+The intuition behind this adaptation phase is to let the base LLM learn to use the embeddings with compositional memory recall, rather than memorizing on the tool descriptions themselves.
+After adaptation, the temporary embeddings are discarded, while the adapted backbone is retained for training on new tools.
+This procedure provides a general inductive bias for modular composition, enabling the model to generalize to new tools and procedures without further retraining.

 Algorithm~\ref{alg:adapt} summarizes this lightweight procedure.
-Temporary memory embeddings are inserted into the input sequence, the loss is optimized jointly over memory and response tokens, and once the backbone has adapted, the temporary memory bank is discarded.
+Temporary memory embeddings are inserted into the input sequence, the loss is optimized jointly over memory and response tokens, and the temporary memory bank is discarded once the backbone has adapted.